AI-Hypercomputer/xpk/README.md

     --cluster xpk-test --filter-by-job=$USER
     ```

 * Workload List supports waiting for the completion of a specific job.
 XPK will follow an existing job until it has finished or the `timeout`, if provided, has been reached  and then list the job.
 If no `timeout` is specified, the default value is set to the max value, 1 week.
+You may also set `timeout=0` to poll the job once.
 (Note: `restart-on-user-code-failure` must be set
 when creating the workload otherwise the workload will always finish with `Completed` status.)